dqhendricks/vite-plugin-react-meta-map/README.md

 ];
 ```

-2. Create a `PageTemplate.tsx` file in your project:
+2. Create a `PageTemplate.tsx` file in your project that consumes your page meta data:

 ```typescript
 import React from "react";